roger-zhe-li/roger-zhe-li.github.io/_pages/about.md

   - /about.html
 ---

+* I am now a Senior Data Scientist/Product Owner at adidas Amsterdam, the Netherlands.
+With extensive (10 years) industrial work, research, and internship experience in multiple domains of data science, I have been doing different projects in recommender systems, computer vision, multi-modality, medical image/clinical record processing, and supply chain management.

-* I am now a PhD candidate at the [Multimedia Computing Group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing), [Delft University of Technology](https://www.tudelft.nl/en), working with [Dr. Julián Urbano](https://julian-urbano.info) and [Prof. Alan Hanjalic](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing/people/alan-hanjalic/).
-My primary research goal is to provide fast, accurate, satisfying, and convincing recommendations to people in need by creating novel methods and algorithms about user modeling, content analysis and collaborative filtering.
-I am particularly interested in the user fairness and application of deep learning in recommender systems.
+* I hold a PhD in Computer Science with a focus on recommender systems from the [Multimedia Computing Group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing), [Delft University of Technology](https://www.tudelft.nl/en) of TU Delft, the Netherlands, supervised by [Dr. Julián Urbano](https://julian-urbano.info) and [Prof. Alan Hanjalic](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing/people/alan-hanjalic/).
+As a researcher I authored over 10 papers on recommender systems and machine learning.

 * I received my Master's degree with cum laude from [Tianjin University](http://www.tju.edu.cn/english), China in 2017.
 My master thesis was about computer-aided diagnosis of breast cancer MR images, supervised by Prof. Wei Lu.
 Prior to that, I received my  B.E. degree from [Zhejiang University](http://www.zju.edu.cn/english/), China in 2014 under the supervision of Prof. Huimin Yu and Prof. Huiming Tang.

-* My up-to-date CV is available [here](https://roger-zhe-li.github.io/files/Zhe_Li.pdf).
+* My up-to-date CV is available [here](https://roger-zhe-li.github.io/files/Roger_CV.pdf).

 Recent News
 ======
+* December, 2023.
+PhD thesis abstract accepted to SIGIR Forum.
+* November 14, 2023.
+Thesis defended, PhDone!
+* Jun 2023, "Mitigating Mainstream Bias in Recommendation via Cost-sensitive Learning" accepted to ICTIR 2023 as a full paper.
 * April 14, 2021.
 "New Insights into Metric Optimization for Ranking-based Recommendation" accepted to SIGIR 2021 as a full paper.
 * October 16, 2020.
 "Leave No User Behind: Towards Improving the Utility of Recommender Systems for Non-mainstream Users" accepted to WSDM 2021.
 * October 2 - October 7, 2018.
 I attented the 12th ACM Conference on Recommender Systems (*RecSys'18*) in Vancouver, BC, Canana and presented my paper on the Doctoral Symposium.